-As you learn to manage your glucose levels with insulin, diet, and exercise, this test becomes a kind of status report that can help you see how you’re doing.
+As you learn to manage your blood glucose levels with insulin, diet and exercise, these tests become a kind of status report that can help you see how you’re doing.
 The “score” does have some margin for error and can fluctuate, so it’s important not to place too much emphasis on it.
 Most importantly, if your results aren’t what you hoped, don’t get discouraged.
 The A1c is one tool among many that you and your doctors will be using to gauge how effective your treatment has been.

-Your doctor will want to work with you to build a custom treatment plan.
+Your diabetes team will want to work with you to build a custom treatment plan.
 Just as your T1D is unique to your body, the way you treat it will need to be customized to your life.
-Everyone has different fitness levels, work schedules, cultural activities, and diet—all of which change over time—so there really isn’t a one-size-fits-all treatment.
+Everyone has different fitness levels, work schedules, cultural activities and diet—all of which change over time—so there really isn’t a one-size-fits-all treatment.
 You need to be involved and aware of changing needs to maintain optimal health.
 There is no one goal in terms of A1C—you will work with your diabetes team to set appropriate goals for yourself.
 Never compare this with others—this is about you and what is best for you, not anyone else.

 - How to give yourself an injection.
 It sounds scary, but there’s not much to it after some practice.
-Your Doctor will want to show you the basics and calm your fears.
+Your diabetes health care team will want to show you the basics and calm your fears.

-- The names and dosages of your medications.
+- The names and doses of all your medications

 The Months Ahead

-There are some tests that your Doctor will reserve for annual visits, like screening for cholesterol levels, possible kidney issues, or eye exams, but another A1c test, along with a general physical check-up and a revision of your glucose levels and insulin dosages should occur every four months.
+There are some tests that your doctor will reserve for annual visits, like screening for cholesterol levels, possible kidney issues, or eye exams, but another A1c test and a review of your diabetes management plan should occur every three months.

 Admittedly, regular doctor visits, quarterly blood tests and keeping close notes on your blood glucose levels might not sound fun … but regular medical visits are key in managing T1D.
 It’s tempting to skip appointments when life gets busy, but don’t.
 Meeting with your doctor can be reassuring and motivating.

-The fact is, regular checkups and diligent tracking of your levels lead to fewer complications and will allow you to tackle this challenge with confidence.
+The fact is, regular checkups and diligent tracking of your blood glucose levels lead to fewer diabetes complications and will allow you to tackle this challenge with confidence.